homedepot/infinite-wish-board/README.md

 From there, clone the repository into your workspace of choice.

-Finally, make sure you are on public wifi and then run the following command from your favorite terminal:
+Finally, run the following command from your favorite terminal:

 ```
 docker-compose down && docker-compose build && docker-compose up